-Here are 10 HIIT exercise benefits of incorporating a HIIT training program into your fitness routine.
+Here are 10 exercises for HIIT workouts to help answer any questions about what are HIIT workouts.
+These exercises also show the benefits of incorporating a HIIT training program into your fitness routine.

 - HIIT Workout to Increase Stamina